ttexan1/klavis/mcp_servers/discord/README.md

 ## 📖 Overview

 Discord MCP Server is a Model Context Protocol (MCP) implementation that bridges language models and other applications with Discord's API.
 It provides a standardized interface for executing Discord operations through various tools defined by the MCP standard.
+It currently only supports the bot mode.

 ## 🚀 Features